 Trump’s integrity.
 Is it there, when it counts, beyond his stellar judge selections and beyond the fact that he isn’t an “unindicted felon,” i.e., Hillary Clinton?
 This isn’t an idle concern, for integrity begets and nourishes credibility, which is critical to a president’s “bully pulpit” efficacy in “troubled times.”
 Some worrisome signs include:

-- His real estate developer exploitation of the property rights-curdling Kelo New London decision suggests neither fidelity to a constitutional anchor (property rights tied at hip to liberty) nor to the lot of everyday Americans.
+- His real estate developer exploitation of the property rights-curdling Kelo vs. New London decision suggests neither fidelity to a constitutional anchor (property rights are tied at the hip to liberty) nor to the lot of everyday Americans.